Vestal, New York

 Vestal is a town within Broome County in the Southern Tier of New York, United States, and lies between the Susquehanna River and the Pennsylvania border.
 As of the 2020 census, the population was 29,110.

-Vestal is on the southern border of the county and is west and southwest of Binghamton.
+Vestal is on the southern border of the county, and serves as a western suburb of the city of Binghamton.
+The town is home to the main campus of Binghamton University.

-Vestal is home to Binghamton University which draws visitors to the town through its entertainment and sporting events.
-The university adds thousands of students to the town and employs more than 3,000 faculty and staff.

 History

 The first European settlers arrived in Vestal around 1785.

 The central area of Vestal, near Route 26 at Choconut Creek, was the site of an indigenous village of the Ochugnut tribe of the Tuscarora people.
 During the American Revolution, a squad of soldiers from the Sixth Massachusetts Regiment, under the command of Lt.
 William McKendry were sent to engage the tribes, when possible, and destroy their homes and crops.
 During the summer of 1779, the squad did burn at least two villages without encountering resistance, including one situated in what is now nearby downtown Binghamton (the Chenango, at the confluence of the Chenango and Susquehanna rivers), and the Ochugnut (Choconut) at the site of Choconut Creek near present-day Vestal High School.

 This campaign during the American Revolution was initiated following Indigenous predations against settlers, presumed to have been carried out by tribes forming part of the Iroqouis alliance.
 This hostile activity against settlers was encouraged by the British.
-However, some evidence indicates that at least some of the indigenous people were actually Tuscarora—descendants of the Cherokee who fled from North Carolina after wars in 1711 and the War of 1763.
+However, some evidence indicates that at least some of the indigenous people were actually Tuscarora— who fled from North Carolina after wars in 1711 and the War of 1763.
 This community was actually sympathetic to the American cause, siding against the rest of the Iroquois confederation.
 See Sullivan Expedition or external links for more information on the role of Upstate New York in this conflict.

 Following the war, several European families settled in the area near the town of Union.
 The town of Vestal was formed from the southern half of Union in 1823.

-In 1901, on June 8, Vestal was the location of a huge explosion of dynamite aboard a train of the Delaware, Lackawanna and Western Railroad.
-A second train crashed into that train from behind while it was taking on water.
-The trains were destroyed and twelve trainmen were killed and injured.
-So many curiosity seekers came to view the scene that extra trains had to be run to bring them to it.
+On June 8, 1901, dynamite exploded aboard a train of the Delaware, Lackawanna and Western Railroad.
+While at a stop and taking on water, a second train crashed into it from behind.
+The trains were destroyed and twelve trainmen were killed or injured.
+So many curiosity seekers came to view the scene that extra trains were run to accommodate them.

 The history of the town is closely related to its neighbors, Binghamton, Endicott, and Johnson City.
 During the 20th century, Vestal served as a residential suburb to emerging industries in its area, such as Endicott Johnson Corporation, IBM, and Lockheed Martin.
+In 1954, the state of New York broke ground on a new 387 acre campus for Harpur College in Vestal.
+The college, part of the SUNY system, moved from Endicott to Vestal by 1961, and has since grown significantly and been renamed Binghamton University.